If you are expecting a baby then one of the most important things that you have to buy for them is their crib.

 Navigating the wide variety of options you have available to you can be difficult, especially if you are a first-time parent, and this can be made even harder by the myriad of old wives’ tales and stories that surround certain sleeping methods.

 One type of sleep that you can do with your child is co-sleeping.
-This is something that is highly debated, with some people arguing that it is beneficial for your child and others arguing that it is a dangerous choice.
+This is highly debated, with some people arguing that it is beneficial for your child and others arguing that it is a dangerous choice.

 Despite these debates, co-sleeping is an option that many parents choose.